isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Unsigned types can also be useful for modulo arithmetic.
+Unsigned types can also be useful for modular arithmetic.
-However, if you want modulo arithmetic add comments as necessary noting the reliance on wraparound behavior, as such code can be surprising for many programmers.
+However, if you want modular arithmetic add comments as necessary noting the reliance on wraparound behavior, as such code can be surprising for many programmers.